PS4 and PS4 Pro Black Friday UK deals - best offers on Argos, Amazon and GAME

 PSVR Black Friday weekend deals

 There have been Black Friday deals on PSVR in previous years so we’re expecting more this year.
 Sony’s latest release is the PSVR Mega Pack for £300 with VR Worlds, Astro Bot Rescue Mission, Skyrim VR, Resident Evil 7 and Everybody’s Golf.
 At the moment the PlayStation VR mega pack is £209.99 on Amazon.
-The pack has gone down to £200 before, which is the best price we’ve seen it (UPDATE: Sold out)
+The pack has gone down to £200 before, which is the best price we’ve seen it.

 PS4 v PS Slim?